du82/unfathoming/content/archive/2024/the-tragedy-of-discord.md

 As an end user, you have no power or control over the platform.
 Just like server operators, you have no say in what features the company chooses to add or remove, and without using a custom client, you have no way to fix the intentionally bad design unless you pay for the Nitro monthly or yearly subscription.

 ## Users have no say
 As a user of Discord, you have absolutely zero say in how the platform is run.
-In fact, the platform is designed to push users towards its Nitro subscription by restricting users who don’t pay, and imposing artificial limitations upon them.
+In fact, the platform is designed to push users towards its Nitro subscription by restricting users who don’t pay, and imposing artificial limitations upon them{% sidenote "This is known as enshittification.
+It's what companies do when they get desperate." %}.

 A good example of this is themes.
 Users have been using tools like BetterDiscord to customize the look and feel of the platform.
 Some users do this for accessibility, although most do it because the default experience is just plain awful.
 What does Discord do in this case?
 They add themes for 10 dollars a month and start banning users who openly talk about their use of client modifications.